business-science/ai-data-science-team/planning_docs/apps/pipeline_studio_plan.md

 - Tracking a per-dataset “last artifacts” index in supervisor state (or in Streamlit session_state) so we can associate artifacts to dataset ids deterministically.
 - Ensuring all artifacts stored remain msgpack/json serializable (no DataFrames).

+**Note (current implementation):** Studio currently performs chart linking by scanning recent turn details to find the latest chart generated while a given dataset id was active.
+This works as a fallback, but should be replaced with an explicit `dataset_id → artifacts` index for determinism and speed.

 ### 2) Consistent provenance for all steps
 Ensure every node in lineage can provide:
 - `source_type` + `source` for roots